MingDao University

 MingDao University (MDU; 明道大學 (Bêng-tō Tāi-ha̍k)) was a private university located in Pitou Township, Changhua County, Taiwan.

-MingDao's specialized areas of research include renewable energy engineering (especially solar, wind, and hydrogen), and its Department of Post Modern Agriculture is active in the promotion of organic agriculture across East and Southeast Asia.
-The university's motto is "Wisdom, Virtue, Honesty, Progress."

-History

 The institution was founded as the MingDao School of Management in 2001, and was accorded university status by the Ministry of Education (ROC) in 2007.

 In 2020, the university had an enrollment rate of less than 60%.

-It is scheduled to shut down on July 31, 2024.
-On 1 August 2024, the university stopped its operation.
+It was scheduled to shut down in 2024, and did so on August 1.